gabryuri/clinical_trials/README.md

 - Using another database (here, DuckDB is used only for practice purposes)
 - Improving the flexibility of the .yaml templates by adding more parameters
 - The LLM API code is ad-hoc and should be refactored into something generic that can be used for other purposes.
+- Adding proper CICD pipelines to validate linting, .yaml files through `make validate-dags` and deploy the desired DAG changes to the needed environments.

 ## Other